vizui/designpatterns/docs/content/patterns/foundation/typography.md

 #### Pairings
 [preview]
 <div style="max-width: 600px;">
-    <h3>Headline using the headline style</h3>
+    <h2>A large heading</h2>
     <h4>A smaller title</h4>
-    <p>One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+    <p style="margin-bottom: 32px;">One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.</p>
-    <h4>Smaller title</h4>
+    <h4>Another title</h4>
-    <h5>Subheading</h5>
+    <h5>Subhead</h5>
-    <p>One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+    <p style="margin-bottom: 32px;">One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.</p>
-    <h5>Another subheading</h5>
+    <h5>Another subhead</h5>
-    <p>One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+    <p style="margin-bottom: 32px;">One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.</p>

 </div>
 [/preview]